 - Project management refers to the application of certain skills, methods, procedures, knowledge, and expertise to achieve a particular task.

-- Project management has five processes which are the initiation, planning, execution, monitoring, and closing.
+- Project management has five processes which are:

 - Project management can be used for all kinds of projects but it is mostly used in building/construction, engineering, manufacturing, and IT firms.

 What are the Types of Project Management?